Why Is Dehydrate Temp so Important?

 Temperature Overview

 Dehydrating foods heats the food slowly.
+Understanding the ideal temperature settings for food dehydration ensures you balance safety, texture, and nutrition across different types of foods.
 You don’t want to cook food with too high of temperatures because it can:

 • Kill healthy enzymes